Citizen Band Radio GURL

 For the terms and conditions and operating frequencies for this GURL, see the Gazette notice(external link).

-You can search for this GURL licence in the Register of Radio Frequencies (RRF) under Licence number 228151.
+You can view this GURL in the Register of Radio Frequencies (RRF) under Licence number 228151(external link).
 The licence is for use in the CB (26 MHz and 27 MHz) and the PRS (477 MHz) bands.

 $0.00 — there's no fee for a General User Radio Licence (GURL).
 All fees associated with this licence are paid for by Radio Spectrum Management (RSM).